 My must-buy from the Backyard of Tante Grethe

 Next to the Christmas House, you will find the lovely Eplakofinn - the Apple Shed, a lovely addition, where you can buy cherry candy glazed apples and waffles on a stick.
 This is for sure a magical world and I am always in a good mood when I spend time in this lovely place :)

 I never visit the Christmas House without buying something as I want this magical place to stay open all year round for decades to come.
 So let's always leave a little something to support it :)

 The opening hours of the Christmas House are:

 September - December: 14:00-21:00

 These opening hours can change, so better verify them before driving to the Christmas House.

 You will find a beautiful wishing well opposite the Christmas House in Eyjafjörður.
 It is called the Wishing Well of Unborn Children - in Icelandic Óskabrunnur ófæddra barna.

-This is part VII in my series of travel-blogs on Eyjafjörður fjord - now join me on a further exploration of Iceland's longest fjord:
+This is Part VII in my series of travel-blogs on Eyjafjörður fjord - now join me on a further exploration of North-Iceland's longest fjord: